strongloop/strongloop.com2/_posts/2019-05-15-building-an-online-game-with-loopback-4-pt2.md

 ### Introduction

-"Ready to build amazing things?" asks the LoopBack 4 homepage before encouraging you to try the open source framework.

-"Try LoopBack 4 now."

-In this series, I'm going to do exactly that!
-Join me as I create an API web game using LoopBack 4.

-The main purpose of this series is to help you learn LoopBack 4 and how to use it to easily build your own API and web project.
+In this series, I'm going to help you learn LoopBack 4 and how to use it to easily build your own API and web project.
 We'll do so by creating a new project I'm working on: an online web text-based adventure game.
 In this game, you can create your own account to build characters, fight monsters and find treasures.
 You will be able to control your character to take a variety of actions: attacking enemies, casting spells, and getting loot.
 This game should also allow multiple players to log in and play with their friends.

 ### Previously on Building an Online Game With LoopBack 4

 In the previous episode, we have created a foundation for our project.
 Now we have some basic APIs to create, edit, and delete a character.

 Here is the previous episode:

 * [Part 1: Building a Simple LoopBack Project With MongoDB](https://strongloop.com/strongblog/building-online-game-with-loopback-4-pt1/)

 <!--more-->

-### In this episode
+### In This Episode

 First, we will use a third-party library in our LoopBack 4 project to generate unique character IDs.
 Then we will create `weapon`, `armor`, and `skill` models and build relationships between those models.